WhiteHouse/api-standards/README.md

 * All articles in (or belonging to) this magazine:
     * `GET http://www.example.com/api/v1/magazines/1234/articles`
       (But prefer `GET http://www.example.com/api/v1/articles?filters[magazine]=1234`)
-* Add a new article to a particular magazine (to-one relationships):
+* Create a new article and add it to a particular magazine:
     * `POST http://example.com/api/v1/magazines/1234/articles`
-      (But prefer `POST http://www.example.com/api/v1/articles` including the magazine ID in the entity.)
+      (But prefer `POST http://www.example.com/api/v1/articles` including the magazine ID as a property of the entity.)
 * No more than one identifier in the path.
 * Any identifier must immediately follow the resource type name.